colinbourassa/rovergauge/help/source/options.rst

  * **Maximum speed on speedometer:** This merely changes the upper limit of the speedometer gauge.
 Because of limitations in the gauge display itself, only coarse changes will affect this setting.

- * **Tachometer redline:** Changes the point at which the red warning area is drawn on the tachometer face.
-Like the speedometer setting, this is merely a cosmetic preference and has no effect on how the engine speed is read from the 14CUX.

- * **Speed units:** Sets the preferred units of velocity for the speedometer display.

  * **Temperature units:** Sets the preferred units of temperature for the coolant- and fuel-temperature displays.

  * **Enabled readings:** These checkboxes allow the user to enable reading only certain parameters.
 This allows the limited bandwidth of the diagnostic port to be used for only those parameters that interest the user.
 If fewer readings are enabled, they will update more quickly and smoothly than if all the readings are enabled.